rizland/cereb_grc_mc/README.md

 The Granule cell multicompartmental model.

-This is only a prelimary readme file.
+This is only a preliminary readme file.
+All the information about the models have to be defined here.